 The Best Features in Windows 10

-With the introduction Windows 10of Windows 10, Microsoft cut back on many of the aspects that made Windows 8 so unpopular.
+With the introduction of Windows 10, Microsoft cut back on many of the aspects that made Windows 8 so unpopular.
 A new user interface with multiple features streamlined for both touch-based and desktop devices, Microsoft has turned Windows 10 into a versatile and exciting operating system to work with.

 Start Menu